pqcfox/blog/content/project-management.md

 companies have deadlines, but as a person working on pet projects, i (generally) don't. if

 - there's a consistent routine in place for working on pet projects, and
-- each project in that rotation gets attention regularly
+- each project in that rotation gets attention regularly.

 those projects will by necessity eventually be completed.